speakingcode/pres-java-1.8/README.md

 ## Aggregate Operations, Pipelines, and Streams

-Given it's lengthy history, several common and fundamental operations in functional programming are well understood, and Java 8 provides them as _Aggregate Operations_, largely through the Stream API.
-A stream is a sequence of elements, but it is NOT a data structure.
-It gets values from a source and pumps them into a _pipeline_.
-A pipeline is a sequence of aggregate operations.
+Given fucntional programming's lengthy history, several common and fundamental behaviors and operations have emerged which are provided in most functional-flavored languages.
+Java 8 provides them as _Aggregate Operations_, largely through the Stream API, which is based on _stream_ objects.
+A stream is a sequence of elements, similar to an iterator, but NOT a data structure.
+Streams gets values from a source, such as collection data structure, and pump them into a _pipeline_, which is nothing more than a sequence of aggregate operations.
+The distinction between between streams and data structures is important, because streams are not limited to sourcing data from data structures; they can also _generate_ data, even infinitely.

 Rather than implementing our own iteration behavior as in the previous examples, we could instead employ aggregate operations to achieve the same behavior: